 – Finally, click on ok.

-Now GNS3 is fully connected to the internet through the loopback of your network adapter.
+Now GNS3 is fully connected to the internet through the loopback of your network adapter on windows.
 Next, we will be configuring the router interfaces and their default route.

 I hope you found this blog post helpful.
 If you have any questions, please let me know in the comment session.